kenners/fleshwound/README.md

-## About
+## About Fleshwound

-Python script to calculate the [Thoracoscore] [1] predicted in-hospital mortality amongst adult patients after general thoracic surgery.
+Fleshwound is a Python script to calculate the [Thoracoscore] [1] predicted in-hospital mortality amongst adult patients after general thoracic surgery.

 ## Disclaimer